In a module, the views

 Define a Web Part

-To allow this view to be visible inside a web part create our final file, the web part definition.
-Create a file in the views/ directory called reportdemo.webpart.xml
+To allow this view to be added as a web part, create our final file, the web part definition.
+Create a file in the views/ directory called dashboardDemo.webpart.xml

-Your module directory structure and contents should now look like this:
+Your directory structure and contents should now look like this:

 Set Required Permissions

 You might also want to require specific permissions to see this view.
-That is easily added to the reportdemo.view.xml file like this:
+That is easily added to the dashboardDemo.view.xml

 You may add other permission elements, and they will all be combined together, requiring all permissions listed.
+Options for the name attribute include but are not limited to "read", "insert", and "admin".
 If all you want to do is require that the user is signed in, you can use the value of "login" in the name attribute.

 The XSD for this meta-data file is view.xsd in the schemas/ directory of the project.
 The LabKey XML Schema Reference